-- ▲ Know the benefits of hiring refugees. - ▲ Understand challenges faced by refugee job seekers. - ▲ Know how to build a pipeline of refugee job seekers. - A Know how to modify your resume screening and interview processes to make them more inclusive to refugee candidates. - A Know where to find information on the legalities of hiring refugees or asylum seekers in your country.
+- Know the benefits of hiring refugees. - Understand challenges faced by refugee job seekers. - Know how to build a pipeline of refugee job seekers. - Know how to modify your resume screening and interview processes to make them more inclusive to refugee candidates. - Preview some of the issues you might encounter post-hire and how to address those.